-2. Governance Committee Composition and Meetings
+6. Governance and Sustainability Committee Composition and Meetings

-All of the members of the Governance Committee must be Independent Directors and will be appointed and removed by the Boards (or on the expiry of their terms as directors, if earlier).
-The Chairman of each Board shall be an ex-officio member of the Governance Committee.
+A majority of the members of the Governance and Sustainability Committee must be Independent Directors and will be appointed and removed by the Boards (or on the expiry of their terms as directors, if earlier).
+The Chairman of each Board shall be an ex-officio member of the Governance and Sustainability Committee.

-A Chair shall be appointed by the Boards annually from among the members of the Governance Committee who are Independent Directors.
+A Chair shall be appointed by the Boards annually from among the members of the Governance and Sustainability Committee who are Independent Directors.

-The Governance Committee shall schedule regular meetings and shall meet at least twice in each year.
+The Governance and Sustainability Committee shall schedule regular meetings and shall meet at least twice in each year.

-The Chief Executive Officer of each Company will be given notice of all meetings and will normally be entitled to attend, other than in cases where the Governance Committee wishes to meet in-camera.
-Other executives of the Companies will attend at the request of the Governance Committee.
+The Chief Executive Officer of each Company will be given notice of all meetings and will normally be entitled to attend, other than in cases where the Governance and Sustainability Committee wishes to meet in-camera.
+Other executives of the Companies will attend at the request of the Governance and Sustainability Committee.

-The Governance Committee shall have the following duties and responsibilities and, to the extent necessary to carry out such duties and responsibilities, is delegated the powers of the Boards to:
+The Governance and Sustainability Committee shall have the following duties and responsibilities and, to the extent necessary to carry out such duties and responsibilities, is delegated the powers of the Boards to: